pian13131/sngn/Java/JavaInterview.md

 #### What is Garbage Collection

-Garbage collection is a process of reclaiming the unused runtime objects.
+Garbage collection is a process of **reclaiming the unused runtime objects**.
 It is performed for memory management.
 In other words, we can say that It is the process of removing unused objects from the memory to free up space and make this space available for Java Virtual Machine.

 Garbage collection is managed by JVM.
-It is performed when there is not enough space in the memory and memory is running low.
+It is performed when there is **not enough space in the memory** and **memory is running low**.

 `System.gc(); `